pflanze/git-sign/README.md

-# git-sign: sign Git commits securely
+# git-sign: sign files in Git repositories securely

 While Git supports signing via `git tag -s` (or `git tag -u`), those are signing SHA-1 hashes only as of today, hence a bit insecure given